 Since the presentation of our charter, we have met at many locations but we now meet on the 2nd, 3rd and 4th Mondays each month (but not in August), when we are delighted to welcome visiting Rotarians and Guests from home and abroad.
 Fortunately, being a London club, we are privileged to receive large numbers of visitors during each year, particularly from abroad.
-(Please note that there will be no meeting on 21 January.)
+(Please note there will be no meetings on 22 April, 13 and 27 May)

 Officially the Rotary Club of St. Marylebone came into existence on 20th September 1948.
 The Charter was presented at the Savoy Hotel on 4th November 1948 in the presence of a large and representative gathering of Rotarians.

 However the roots of the club are deeper; we were originally part of the Rotary Club of Paddington and St. Marylebone, formed in 1924, and only 'split' in the best interests of Rotary extension.
 The decision to divide was taken with much regret for we were a happy fellowship and, although the ties must inevitably weaken with the introduction of new members to both Clubs, in view of our earlier association, the two separate Clubs - Paddington and St. Marylebone will always retain a mutual affection.